opendocsg/slw-judgments-backfill/2012_SGHC_148/report.md

 _The elements of estoppel by convention_

-80     It was recently laid down by the Court of Appeal that for estoppel by convention to operate, the following elements must be present ( _Travista Development Pte Ltd v Tan Kim Swee Augustine_ [2008] 2 SLR(R) 474 at [31]):
+80     It was recently laid down by the Court of Appeal that for estoppel by convention to operate, the following elements must be present ( _Travista Development Pte Ltd v Tan Kim Swee Augustine_ <span class="citation">[2008] 2 SLR(R) 474</span> at [31]):

  (a) The parties must have acted on “an assumed and incorrect state of fact or law” in their course of dealing;